jamen/js-packages/packages/json-config-reader/README.md

 #### `Reader.__cache`

-`Reader.__cache` is used internally.
-It's an object that routes file pathes to the data they parsed (if successfuly parsed).
+`.__cache` is used internally.
+It's an object that routes file paths to the parsed data (if successfully parsed).

 ```javascript
 var data1 = jc.read("/home/jamen/some.json");